 I know I’m a day late, but let’s chat about Halloween.
 Did you dress up/do anything fun/shove your face with candy all weekend long?
 My weekend was pretty chill but I ended up having a pretty fun Halloween despite not having any real plans.
 Miguel came back from New York Friday afternoon and then had to work all weekend long, so I had planned to just hang out with him after he got off of work Saturday evening.
 Fortunately, him and his coworkers decided to go out after they got off of work and he invited me along, which was super fun.
 I really like his coworkers and we’ve hung out on numerous occasions, so we all had a really good time despite not being dressed in costume.

-TOTAL SUBJECT CHANGE, but have you ever done the Whole 30 diet?
-I myself have not, but my good friend has done it twice and [clearly] loves it.
-I invited her over for dinner the other week when she reminded me that she was “doing Whole 30” and to please cater to her dinner needs. ….yeah, so needy.
-Kidding.
-I Googled the “cans” and “cannot’s” of the diet and quickly decided on vegetable noodles, specifically zucchini noodles because I happened to have zucchini in my fridge.
+QUESTION: have you ever done the Whole 30 diet?
+At the time this post was written, I’d never done the diet, but I since have and really enjoyed it.
+In fact, you can check out my favorite whole30 broccoli shrimp bowl and dairy free mushroom soup if you’re looking for more recipe inspiration.
+One of my good friends has done Whole30 twice and loves it.
+I invited her over for dinner the other week when she reminded me that she was “doing Whole 30” so I decided to Google the “cans” and “cant’s” of the diet and quickly decided on vegetable noodles, specifically zucchini noodles because I happened to have zucchini in my refrigerator.
 My first thought was to use my favorite kale pesto, but she is allergic to nuts so that was a no-go.
-Avocado sauce it was!
+Avocado sauce was the obvious answer!
 I topped the noodles—err, zoodles—with sweet potatoes and an egg and called it a meal!
 A simple, quick and Whole 30-approved meal.

 Oh and I know I called this a zucchini noodle breakfast bowl but it can clearly be eaten for any meal of the day.Print